Party of Croatian Right

 Party of Croatian Right (Stranka hrvatskog prava or SHP) is a conservative right-wing political party in Bosnia and Herzegovina.

-Complaining about disunity and "abandonment of the original rights idea by many other existing rights parties", members of Party of Croatian Right, "who want to be loyal to the original rights teachings and goal", founded on 19 December 2004 a new political party in Livno.
+Disatisfied with the "abandonment of the original rights idea by many other existing rights parties", the members of Party of Croatian Right, "who want to be loyal to the original rights teachings and goal", founded a new political party in Livno on 19 December 2004.
 Ante Matić became the first president of the party.

-Party states that they are national Croatian party that serves the interests of Croatian people and their actual spiritual and economic prosperity.
-Their goal is also to promote teachings of Ante Starčević and Eugen Kvaternik, founders of the original Party of Rights, social teachings of brothers Antun and Stjepan Radić, and also teaching of other historical national leaders of Croatian people whose actions were founded on teachings of Ante Starčević and also accepting of the newest technological achievements that will truly serve to whole humanity and especially to Croats on all of their historical territory.
+The party states that they are a national Croatian party that serves the interests of Croatian people and their spiritual and economic prosperity.
+Their goal is to promote the teachings of Ante Starčević and Eugen Kvaternik, founders of the original Party of Rights, as well as the social teachings of brothers Antun and Stjepan Radić, and other historical national leaders whose actions were founded on Starčević's teachings.
+They also encourage the advancement of the newest scientific achievements that will serve the nation as a whole and especially to Croats on "all of their historical territory".